 Then every time you select an object, it goes to the top of the list.
 You can lock items to the top, and click the magnifying glass to highlight the object in the project without selecting it (useful if you want to drag it onto whatever’s in the inspector).

 Woah, it’s been way too long since we posted what we’ve been working on… As we come out of the long Aussie winter we’ll start posting more regularly though.
 We’ll have another announcement in a few weeks too, but for now…

 We’ve been working on updating Regular Human Basketball for the new millennium, and bringing it to Steam!
-It’s still a ways off, but look out for it early 2018!
+It’s still a ways off, but look out for it in 2018!

 Here’s some of the new stuff we’re adding:

 All that steam pizzazz, like achievements, and the ability to leave nasty reviews

 Loads of little gameplay tweaks, new art and all new soundtrack

 We’re taking it to Pax Aus this weekend, and a few weeks later Barney’s bringing it to San Fransisco for Day of the Devs, we’ll have a stack of controllers for some 4 on 4 ballin’ so come along if you can!

 I’ve been putting together some tools for making point and click games in Unity, and wanted to share how I’ve done things and how I’d use them to make adventure games

 So I’ve made a 3 part series showing it off: